On the charged boson gas model as a theory of high Tc superconductivity: Detection of bound electrons

-In the rest of this subsection the work function will mean $-{{1}\over{2}} E_t$, which is none other than the usual one when the HTS in concern has a Fermi surface.
-If the photon energy reaches $E_e +2$(work function), an extra channel of photoemission may open: The bound electron pair itself may be emitted and shortly disintegrate into two free electrons with additional momentums in opposite directions corresponding to the kinetic energies ${\frac{1}{2}}E_e$.
+In any case if the photon energy reaches $E_e -E_t$ an extra channel of photoemission may be at work: the bound electron pair itself may be emitted and subsequently disintegrate into two free electrons with additional momentums in opposite directions corresponding to the kinetic energies ${\frac{1}{2}}E_e$.

-For instance one may consider the arrangement in which a homogeneous light beam is directed perpendicularly onto a flat surface of an HTS and a pair of electron detectors are located on the plane spanned by the HTS surface and in positions opposite to each other with respect to the spot where the light beam is directed.
-Then one counts the events each of which is such that two electrons arrive simultaneously at each of the two detectors with the same energy.
-A peak (or sudden increase) of such events will signal the photon energy have reached $E_e +2$(work function).

-Detection of this channel of photoemission can be difficult if the life time of bound electron pair is too short or too long.
-On the other hand the electron pair is expected to have approximately the zero momentum near the surface when the photon energy is close to the escape energy.
-Thus one may expect that the electron pair stays near the spot relatively long.
-Accordingly a somewhat long lifetime of the pair may not be a serious obstacle to the experiment.

-The kinetic energy of each electron in the above arrangement should be ${{1}\over{2}}E_e$ regardless of the type of HTS.
-Therefore if the channel of photoemission as described in the above is observable, it must be unmistakable.

-Note that there are many arrangements similar to the above by which one may look for the electron pairs emitted into the free space by photons.
+Detection of this channel of photoemission is not guaranteed simply by existence of the apparent Fermi surface.
+First of all non trivial number of electron pairs should survive the impact with the photons and be emitted to the vacuum.
+Then the appropriate arrangement for the detection will vary mainly depending on the lifetime of the bound state.
+The merit of this method is that it might work even when the cross section of bound pair formation is too small or the lifetime of the bound pair is too long for the low energy electron-electron scattering.